 I’m going to put a link in the description because I created a tutorial that showed you how to use your iPhone as a webcam using Filmic Pro.
 And that’s really, really powerful as a set up as well.
-So I’ll put that in the description.
+I’ll put that in the description.

 But set up number one, pardon me, using your mobile phone as a camera and the livestream setup.
-So that’s the first setup.
+That’s the first setup.
 Now, let’s have a look at setup number two.
 I’m gonna need some water because your girl’s been sick and it’s been a little bit tough I must say.

-So the second setup that I recommend when people start live streaming, I find that this is the progression, so firstly people will start by live streaming using their mobile device and then sometimes, or alternatively they’ll progress to the second setup, which is a webcam set up, right?
+The second setup that I recommend when people start live streaming, I find that this is the progression, so firstly people will start by live streaming using their mobile device and then sometimes, or alternatively they’ll progress to the second setup, which is a webcam set up, right?

-So it’s, it’s such a great option to livestream with because one, the price point– well, Brio’s a bit more, but it’s still cheaper than getting a DSLR.
+It’s such a great option to livestream with because one, the price point– well, Brio’s a bit more, but it’s still cheaper than getting a DSLR.
 The price point of webcams are quite cheap.
 I know that the C920, it just keeps going down in price every time I look at it.

 It’s like, well, I didn’t buy it for that price when it first came out, but I’m really glad to say that, you know, there are relatively affordable webcameras these days.
 And the other thing with webcams is that you can just plug it directly into your computer, into the USB or USB-C port.

-So that’s why I recommend that as the second option for live streaming with.
+That’s why I recommend that as the second option for live streaming with.
 Using your, getting a webcam or using your existing webcam as the camera.
 Because once again, it doesn’t have to be an expensive setup in order for you to go live and connect with people.

-So that is set up number two.
+That is set up number two.
 And pretty much similar to the mobile setup.
 The camera source would be your webcam.
 I’d recommend getting a microphone, microphones.
 There are lots of options for microphones.
 The easiest option would be to get a USB microphone.